-In this article, we’ll round up our knowledge and talk from experience about why logistics businesses need to go through digital transformation ASAP, what benefits it brings, and how to do it right.
+In this article, we will summarize our knowledge and tell you from our own experience why you need to do the digital transformation in transportation and logistics ASAP, what benefits it brings and how to do it correctly.

-How do you know if your business needs a digital transformation?
+How do you know if your logistics business needs a digital transformation?

 The blunt answer to this question is that if your logistics business hasn’t yet gone through digital transformation, then it needs to.
 These days, non-digitized businesses meet increasingly more sophisticated competition and their survival prospects become shakier by the day.